djpisano3/chiles-pipeline/README.md

 # chiles-pipeline
 README for CHILES Pipeline
-September 26, 2016
+October 7, 2016
-Version 2.0
+Version 2.1

 This is the production quality version of the pipeline.
-It is designed to run on CASA 4.6.
+It is designed to run on CASA 4.7.
 It can be found in Socorro at /lustre/aoc/projects/chiles/chiles_pipeline.

 The code in the new pipeline is based on the modified EVLA pipeline